Hard-Constrained Deep Learning for Climate Downscaling: Introduction

-The terms \textit{downscaling} in climate science and \textit{super-resolution} (SR) in machine learning (ML) refer to a map from low-resolution (LR) input data to high-resolution (HR) versions of that same date; the high-resolution output is referred to as the super-resolved (SR) data.
-Downscaling via established statistical methods---\textit{statistical downscaling}---has been long used by the climate science community to increase the resolution of climate data \citep{maraun_widmann_2018}.
+In perfect prognosis, predictands and predictors usually include different variables.
+If both inputs and outputs consist of the same variables, this is referred to as super-resolution, even in a climate context.
 In parallel, computer vision SR has evolved rapidly using various deep learning architectures, with such methods now including super-resolution convolutional neural networks (CNNs) \citep{srcnn}, generative adversarial models (GANs) \citep{esrgan}, vision transformers \citep{sr_transformer}, and normalizing flows \citep{srflow}.
 Increasing the temporal resolution via frame interpolation is also an active area of research for video enhancement \citep{deep_voxel} that can be transferred to spatiotemporal climate data.
-Recently, deep learning approaches have been applied to a variety of climate and weather datasets, covering both model output data and observations.
-Climate super-resolution has mostly focused on CNNs \citep{vandal2017}, recently shifting towards GANs \citep{stengel_2020, wang_2021}.
+Recently, deep learning approaches have been applied to a variety of climate and weather data sets, covering both model output data and observations.
+In addition to using neural networks to learn parametrization, replace model parts in a hybrid setup, or run full forecasts, downscaling is a field for deep learning to improve and accelerate Earth system simulations \citep{reichstein2019}.
+Climate super-resolution has mostly focused on CNNs \citep{vandal2017}, recently shifting toward GANs \citep{stengel_2020, wang_2021}.

+Most statistical downscaling tools are applied offline as a tool for post-processing.
+In that case, machine learning methods can be directly employed on the output data, following data reformatting.
+However, downscaling tools could be applied online within a global climate model too (e.g. \citet{onlineDS}), where a lower resolution output of a climate model part is downscaled, and its high-resolution version is fed back into the climate model.